LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 .. admonition:: Question

-   What is printed when the following statements execute?
+   What is printed when the following code executes?

    .. sourcecode:: js